It’s not easy to meditate and it’s not easy to run.

 In that way, from rising at 5.30am until 9am I have managed to cover stillness, meditation, exercise and used that focused time to complete the more creative aspects of my daily work routine.
 All before the volume starts to grow and it all gets a bit busy.

 I write this, like a lot of us do, to continue to focus myself as much as share a healthy routine with others that may get something from it.

-Allure Naturally is Vincent Wood's Online Business.
+Allure Naturally and Allure-Wellbeing are Vincent Wood's Online Businesses.
 A Short Guide to Fundamental Change is a Pocket Book to offer thoughts on a more focussed life.